David Dye (metallurgist)

 David Dye is a Professor of Metallurgy at Imperial College London.
-Professor Dye specialises in fatigue and micromechanics of aerospace and nuclear materials, mainly Ni/Co superalloys, Titanium, TWIP steel, and Zirconium alloys.
+Dye specialises in fatigue and micromechanics of aerospace and nuclear materials, mainly Ni/Co superalloys, titanium, TWIP steel, and Zirconium alloys.

-life and career
+Life and career

 Early life and education

-Dye completed a Bachelor of Arts in Natural Sciences in 1997 at the University of Cambridge, followed by a Doctor of Philosophy on the Mechanical effects of welding superalloys in 2000.
-His PhD was supervised by Roger Reed.
+Dye completed a Bachelor of Arts degree in Natural Sciences in 1997 at the University of Cambridge, followed by a PhD on the Mechanical effects of welding superalloys in 2000, supervised by Roger Reed.

 Research and career

-After graduating from the University of Cambridge, Dye worked for a short period as Junior Associate at Mitchell Madison Group from October 2000 until March 2001, before going back to the Department of Materials Science and Metallurgy, the University of Cambridge as a Postdoctoral Research Associate also for a very short stint in 2001.
+After graduating from the University of Cambridge, Dye worked for a short period as Junior Associate at Mitchell Madison Group from October 2000 until March 2001, before going back to the Department of Materials Science and Metallurgy, the University of Cambridge as a postdoctoral research associate also for a very short stint in 2001.
 He then joined the National Research Council (NRC) of Canada as Visiting fellow from late 2001 until 2003, working at the neutron spectroscopy facility at the AECL Chalk River Laboratories in Ontario, Canada.
 He then moved to the Department of Materials, Imperial College London as lecturer, and became a professor in 2015.

 David Dye teaches metallurgy, and his research focuses primarily on the micromechanics, design, and fatigue processes of titanium and nickel/cobalt superalloys, with side interests in zirconium, twinning-induced plasticity steels, and superelastic NiTi-based alloys.
 Most of his work is done in collaboration with Rolls-Royce and other industries, including nuclear and aerospace.

 Dye is an experimentalist.
 His work involves using Electron backscatter diffraction and traditional lab-based characterisation methods, transmission electron microscopy (TEM), neutron and X-rays synchrotron at facilities like ISIS Neutron and Muon Source, Diamond Light Source, European Synchrotron Radiation Facility, and in situ microbeam Laue synchrotron diffraction.